How Chinese investments are capturing Pakistan's economy | DW | 02.08.2021

 Such appointments, nevertheless, have to be endorsed by the board of directors, he added.

-Last June, the stock exchange was attacked by Baloch insurgents, who resent the Chinese investment in the insurgency-hit Baluchistan province.
-A Baloch insurgent group claimed responsibility for the attack.
+Last June, the stock exchange was attacked by Baluch insurgents, who resent the Chinese investment in the insurgency-hit Baluchistan province.

 Multiple sources told DW that China is planning to buy a power utility in Karachi, which is one of the largest energy companies in the country.